Numerical evidence for marginal scaling at the integer quantum Hall transition: Numerical demonstration of variable in models of the IQHT

 \section{Numerical demonstration of variable $\nu_\text{eff}$ in models of the IQHT}

 We now tune our numerical models away from their critical points $x=x_c$ to study the divergence of the localization length close to criticality which we assume to be described by Eq.~\eqref{eq:nueff(x)}.
-We adopt the scattering-matrix based observable $\Lambda$ initially proposed by Fulga \emph{et al.}, Ref.~[\onlinecite{Fulga2011a}], and recently employed to study scaling for the 2d Dirac model.\cite{Sbierski2020c} This observable is qualitatively similar to the scaling variable $\delta_+ = \sigma_{xy} - 1/2$, that is, it changes sign at the critical point.
+We adopt the scattering-matrix based observable $\Lambda$ initially proposed by Fulga \emph{et al.}, Ref.~[\onlinecite{Fulga2011a}], and recently employed to study scaling for the 2d Dirac model.\cite{Sbierski2020c} This observable is qualitatively similar to the scaling variable $\delta_+ = \sigma_{xy} - 1/2$ in that they both change sign at the critical point.
 This property provides a simple and precise method to determine $x_c$ for models like the CC2 where the critical point is not fixed by symmetry.

 In this section, we fix the aspect ratio to $a=1$ and wrap the $L\times L$ system in one direction, called the transverse direction, to form a cylinder.
 To define $\Lambda(x,L)$ for the cylinder, we attach a lead extended over the full width of the system to one of the open ends of the cylinder.
 Then we consider the reflection matrix $r(\phi)$ of the lead as a function of the phase $\phi$ of twisted boundary conditions in the transverse direction, or equivalently the value of an Ahronov-Bohm flux piercing the cylinder.
-For a given disorder realization and smoothly tuned $x$, the critical point $x=x_c$ occurs when there exists a $\phi$ such that $r(\phi)$ has a zero eigenvalue and thus $\det r(\phi)=0$.
+For a given disorder realization, as we change $x$, the critical point $x=x_c$ occurs when there exists a $\phi$ such that $r(\phi)$ has a zero eigenvalue and thus $\det r(\phi)=0$.
 This follows directly from the definition of a reflection-matrix based topological invariant in the unitary symmetry class.\cite{Fulga2011a}